Lana Kane

-Lana Anthony Kane is a fictional character in the American animated comedy series Archer.
-For the first four seasons, she is the top female special agent of the International Secret Intelligence Service (ISIS), working at the agency's main headquarters in New York City, during the Cold War rivalry with the Soviet Union.
-After ISIS is shut down by the FBI, Lana takes on new roles as an unlicensed P.I., and later is imagined in various roles while Archer is in a coma, including as a nightclub singer/undercover treasury agent, an island princess, and as a starship co-captain.
+Lana Anthony Kane is a fictional character of the American adult animated sitcom Archer.
+Created by Adam Reed, she is voiced by Aisha Tyler and debuted in the series' pilot episode, "Mole Hunt", on September 17, 2009.

+Lana is the top female special agent of the International Secret Intelligence Service (ISIS), a fictional New York-based intelligence agency.
+She serves as the series' straight woman, particularly to her ex-boyfriend and co-worker, protagonist Sterling Archer, whom she typically provides a sensible albeit short-tempered foil to.
+Archer 's subsequent years see her take on different occupations and personae as the show experiments with new ideas, character arcs and self-contained narratives.

 Lana has aspirations for advancement as a master spy and has considered positions offered by ODIN (Organization of Democratic Intelligence Networks), both at their international headquarters and as Regional Director for the Americas, although her strong views often cause friction between her and her job.

 Attributes

 Background

 Lana was pushed to succeed as a child by her parents, both college professors.
-But she was so scared about going to science fairs that she puked in the van.
+But she was so scared about going to science fairs that she puked in the car.
 Lana got her job as an ISIS agent during a protest at a local furrier.
 She was about to throw red paint on Malory Archer's new fur when Malory pointed her gun at Lana's forehead.
 The rest of the protesters fled, including Joshua Gray, but Lana was not intimidated.
 Malory, inspired by Lana's bravery, gave her a job.
-Three weeks later, she was on her first mission in Tunisia "killing a different man," referencing that she restructured her priorities from being a college protester (sticking it to "the man") to who she is now.
+Three weeks later, she was on her first mission in Tunisia, "killing a different man," referencing that she restructured her priorities from being a college protester (sticking it to "the man") to who she is now.